 In the original questioning by Politifact, TFTP was asked why we thought the “confiscation” removed a man’s due process.
 Politifact referred to this as a confiscation which is why we replied with the above information.
 However, only after this interview did Politifact reveal previously unpublished information about the man “voluntarily” surrendering his arms.

-At no time did TFTP ever set out to intentionally deceive of mislead people as the case in point is described above.
-However, given this new information, we have changed the title of this piece to reflect the new information.
+At no time did TFTP ever set out to intentionally deceive or mislead people as the case in point is described above.
+However, given this new information, we have changed the title of this piece and updated it to reflect the new information.

 Below is the original article.